-- Data cannot be considered truly anonymous - Data transmission from local to central database cannot be considered secure - Performance of global analysis based on non-truly anonymous data could indirectly reveal patients' identities; for instance through the publication of results. - Access to central server may be hacked and reversibly used to access individual local server and break into personal information stored in computerized registries
+- □ data cannot be considered truly anonymous - a data transmission from local to central database cannot be considered secure - performance of global analysis based on non-truly anonymous data could indirectly reveal patients' identities; for instance through the publication of results. - access to central server may be hacked and/or reversely used to access individual local server and to break into personal information stored anywhere in the form of computerized registries

-The Potential privacy risks have been analysed through a summary table, which allows to estimating the better privacy protective alternative in the processing of data.
+The Potential privacy risks have been analysed through a summary table, allowing to assess the best privacy protective alternative in data processing.